Every Christmas Morning Now, Every Christmas Morning Then

-Every Christmas morning now is full of every Christmas morning then, and in the old unaccountable unfolding of memory I can’t rest on a single time when it all took shape, but this is the story of a suburban Christmas, an Irish Christmas, a Dublin Christmas, a Christmas in the four-bedroom house where I spent my first twenty-one years and where, thirty-eight years on, I still return no matter where I happen to be.
+Every Christmas morning now is full of every Christmas morning then, and in the old unaccountable unfolding of memory I can’t rest on a single time when it all took shape, but this is the story of a suburban Christmas, an Irish Christmas, a Dublin Christmas, a Christmas in the four-bedroom house where I spent my first twenty-one years and where, thirty-nine years on, I still return no matter where I happen to be.

 This story doesn’t have any snow-covered belfries, high-legged horses in the stone-walled fields, snowstorms walling us in, or even single-bar electric heaters, or terrible high-rise lifts that do not work, or suicides, or crazy aunts dropping lit cigarettes into the deep folds of the sofa.
 Rather, this is a story of an ordinary Christmas in an ordinary house at an ordinary time in the extra-ordinary glamour of childhood.